ChilloutVR-Team/docs/docs/official/legal/privacy-policy.md

 ## (1) Information collected

-Alpha Blend Interactive UG (haftungsbeschränkt) may collect certain personal information from you when you register to use the Website or its services and features.
+The ChilloutVR Team may collect certain personal information from you when you register to use the Website or its services and features.
 We may also collect additional personal information, including your physical address, in order to deliver products.
 We may also collect certain non-personally identifiable information from users of our site, such as their Internet protocol address, the type of browser and operating system they use, the